SJTU-IPADS/hackwrench/doc/hackwrench/build.md

 | `hackwrench_batch_abort` | Hackwrench without timestamp server, repair, and fast path optimization.  |
 | `hackwrench_ts` | Hackwrench without repair and fast path optimization.  |
 | `hackwrench_repair` | Hackwrench without fast path optimization.  |

+Note: the binary information is not complete and will be completed soon. -->